Wasappli/WAAppRouting/README.md

 ```

 ## Wildcard URL
 You can have wildcard urls like `list/*/extra` meaning that for any value instead of the `*`, the entity or the block would be executed.
-Avoid using it with entities but rather with block.
+Avoid using it with entities but rather with a block.
-An url in form of `list/*` will match both `list/path` and `list/path/extra`
+A url in form of `list/*` will match both `list/path` and `list/path/extra`

 Here is an example of an alert triggered each time we are after `list/`